Skip to main content

 # it is the hard limit after which a force garbage collection will be performed.

-# if not set, it will be 50Mi below the memory request.
+# if not set, it will be 50Mi below the memory limit.

 # this parameter sets the "spike_limit_mib" parameter in the memory limiter configuration for the node collector.